-Nutritional Needs for Insulin Resistant and PPID/Cushing's Horses
+Nutritional Needs for Equine Metabolic Syndrome (EMS) and PPID/Cushing's Horses

 Step One - The Emergency Diet

 Implementing the Emergency Diet will help address some of the most common important deficiencies and lower the simple carbohydrate portion of your horse's diet.
-If it turns out your horse is not insulin resistant, no harm is done.
+If it turns out your horse is not diagnosed with EMS, no harm is done.
 This diet is appropriate as a base for any horse, although working, growing, and pregnant horses will have special needs for calories and mineral levels.